 Upon completion of the New Arena, the Authority undertook the demolition of the Civic Arena.
 The demolition was completed in September 2012.
 The site was paved for use as surface parking until the property is redeveloped.
-Pending the redevelopment of the property, the Pittsburgh Penguins (or affiliate) manage, operate, maintain, and receive all net revenue from the parking spaces located on the site (subject to the \$400,000 parking surcharge described in Note 13) until October 22, 2023.
+Pending the redevelopment of the property, pursuant to the New Arena Lease and the Parking Lot Agreement dated October 22, 2012 between the Authority and Pittsburgh Arena Operating LP (an affiliate of the Pittsburgh Penguins), Pittsburgh Arena Operating LP manages, operates, maintains, and receives all net revenue from the parking spaces (subject to the \$400,000 parking surcharge described in Note 13) until October 22, 2023.
+In support of the redevelopment, the Authority constructed a road grid on the site and the roads were dedicated to and accepted by the City in 2019.